mroumanos/hadoop-docker/README.md

 - HistoryServer: http://localhost:19888

 ## Monitoring
-This container "stack" can be monitored using another Docker image [portainer](https://www.portainer.io):
+This container "stack" can be monitored using another Docker image, [portainer](https://www.portainer.io):
 ```sh
 > docker-compose -f extras/docker-compose.yml up -d portainer
 ```
 Then, navigate to portainer (http://localhost:9000), create a login, and explore the options.
+You should see the current Hadoop stack, and you can view their logs, send commands to them, and much more.

 ## Tests
 While the cluster is running (`docker-compose up -d`), you can log into any one of the containers to access the Hadoop API.